scala-network/DefyX/doc/design.md

-# DefyX design
+# RandomX design
 To minimize the performance advantage of specialized hardware, a proof of work (PoW) algorithm must achieve *device binding* by targeting specific features of existing general-purpose hardware.
 This is a complex task because we have to target a large class of devices with different architectures from different manufacturers.

 There are two distinct classes of general processing devices: central processing units (CPUs) and graphics processing units (GPUs).
-DefyX targets CPUs for the following reasons:
+RandomX targets CPUs for the following reasons:

 * CPUs, being less specialized devices, are more prevalent and widely accessible.
 A CPU-bound algorithm is more egalitarian and allows more participants to join the network.
 This is one of the goals stated in the original CryptoNote whitepaper [[1](https://cryptonote.org/whitepaper.pdf)].
 * A large common subset of native hardware instructions exists among different CPU architectures.
 The same cannot be said about GPUs.
 For example, there is no common integer multiplication instruction for NVIDIA and AMD GPUs [[2](https://github.com/ifdefelse/ProgPOW/issues/16)].